AliMuhammadAsad/Summer-Tehqiq-Research-Project-1/README.md

 ![Tentative Plan](Tentative-Plan.png)

-## Project Status: Literature Review, Course Design
+## Project Status: Complete

 ## Work Files

-This section contains all the files that are currently being worked on.
+This section contains all (or most) of the files that were worked on.

 ### STRP Deliverables: